halon-extras/cyren/README.md

 The following options are available in the **options** array.

 - path `string` - Path to a the ctasd unix socket.
-The default is `/var/run/ctasd.sock`
 - address `string` - Host of the ctasd server.
+The default is `localhost`
 - port `number` - Port of the ctasd server.
+The default is `8088`
 - connect_timeout `number` - The connect timeout.
 The default is no timeout.
 - timeout `number` - The timeout.
 The default is 5 seconds.
 - senderip `string` - The IP address of the sending server (optional)